-- farmland - hospitals, hospices, convalescent homes, nursing homes - rest homes and retirement villages - hotels, motels, inns, camping grounds, hostels.
+- farmland - hospitals, hospices, convalescent homes, nursing homes

+- rest homes and retirement villages - hotels, motels, inns, camping grounds, hostels.

 For interest to be deductible, the general deductibility rules must be met.
-The interest will also not be deductible to the extent to which it is of a private or domestic nature.
+The interest will also not be deductible to the extent it is of a private or domestic nature.

-From 1 October 2021, interest is not deductible for residential property in New Zealand acquired on or after 27 March 2021, unless an exclusion or exemption applies (see below).
+Since 1 October 2021, interest is not deductible for residential property in New Zealand acquired on or after 27 March 2021, unless an exclusion or exemption applies (see below).

-For properties acquired before 27 March 2021, the ability to deduct interest on existing loans is being phased out between 1 October 2021 and 31 March 2025.
-For the 2022 tax year, you can claim:

-- 100% of the interest incurred from 1 April 2021 to 30 September 2021 - 75% of the interest incurred from 1 October 2021 to 31 March 2022.
+For property acquired before 27 March 2021, the ability to deduct interest on existing loans is limited to a percentage of the interest incurred.
+For the 2024 tax year, you can claim 50% of the interest incurred from 1 April 2023 to 31 March 2024.